Population Health Intensive Week

 The week starts with a half-day symposium with a scene-setting keynote address from a population health expert and short presentations from several leading clinicians on how a population health perspective informs their work.
-The symposium is held in Auckland at the Waipuna Hotel and Conference Centre where students from all cohorts will be present.

 The students are split into teams of 9-12 students and each team is randomly allocated a topic to investigate and research during the week.
 These topics can change from year to year.
 A key information source enabling these investigations comes from the community agencies and topic experts.

 Each team has to visit a minimum of eight different community agencies or topic experts on Tuesday and Wednesday of PHI Week.
 The meeting times and days are pre-arranged before PHI Week starts, enabling the students to dedicate more time into researching their topic.

 The purpose of the community/agency visits is to:

 - Gain knowledge of the services available, the challenges they face and the impact they have

 - Consider the relationship of the community agencies with the healthcare system, including primary care

 - Gain an appreciation of the value of multidisciplinary teamwork